ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/mobile-app-development/recommended target="_blank" rel="noopener noreferrer">App Development</a></h1>
 <h3>1.
-Why Taylor Swift is More Relevant to Your Healthcare App Than You Think - <a href="https://medium.com/@gmansoor/why-taylor-swift-is-more-relevant-to-your-healthcare-app-than-you-think-4040aa604e16?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Advanced App Development Strategies For Seasoned Pros - <a href="https://medium.com/aidion/advanced-app-development-strategies-for-seasoned-pros-65787fb07c36?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ghazenfer Mansoor (Technology Rivers)`**
+✍️ **posted by `Manik Roy`**

-<blockquote>Patients don’t quit an app because a feature broke.
-They quit apps that never made them feel like more than a data point.
+<blockquote>Experienced app developers know that successful applications are rarely created by writing more code.
+At an advanced level, the biggest…
-Continue reading on Medium »</blockquote>
+Continue reading on AIdion »</blockquote>

 <h3>2.
-Day 205 of Learning Android — Understanding the Open Handset Alliance and the Beginning of Android - <a href="https://medium.com/@payalmehra3522/day-205-of-learning-android-understanding-the-open-handset-alliance-and-the-beginning-of-android-1658bcee7198?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Mobile Application Development Models: Native vs Cross-Platform - <a href="https://medium.com/@rashmishara1202/mobile-application-development-models-native-vs-cross-platform-3237642e1e00?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Payal Mehra`**
+✍️ **posted by `Rashmishara Nawodani`**

-<blockquote>Yesterday, I learned about the early history of Android — how Android Inc. was founded, how Google acquired it, and how the project…
+<blockquote>When you start learning mobile application development, one of the first things you need to figure out is how you’re actually going to…
 Continue reading on Medium »</blockquote>

 <h3>3.
-Rethinking MVVM in SwiftUI: Why 1:1 ViewModels Are an Anti-Pattern (and Apple’s State-Driven… - <a href="https://nirajpaul2.medium.com/rethinking-mvvm-in-swiftui-why-1-1-viewmodels-are-an-anti-pattern-and-apples-state-driven-d62341e88ce7?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+MVA for Android: Evolving Architectures without Overengineering - <a href="https://medium.com/@santimattius/mva-for-android-evolving-architectures-without-overengineering-6c40180c32fb?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Niraj Paul`**
+✍️ **posted by `Santiago Mattiauda`**

-<blockquote>A few years ago, when our iOS team started migrating our UIKit codebase to SwiftUI, we did what almost every team did.
+<blockquote>The best architecture isn’t the one with the most layers.
+It’s the one that solves the current problem, protects decisions that are…
 Continue reading on Medium »</blockquote>

 <h3>4.
-Supercharge Your Flutter App with Google Gemini AI: A Step-by-Step Guide - <a href="https://medium.com/@omnia52481019/supercharge-your-flutter-app-with-google-gemini-ai-a-step-by-step-guide-1bc9ca2269e2?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+5 Questions That Separate Mid-Level from Senior React Native Developers - <a href="https://medium.com/@mdfaciolo/5-questions-that-separate-mid-level-from-senior-react-native-developers-253e9890f76c?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Omnia ashraf abdalmanam`**
+✍️ **posted by `Mayco Faciolo`**

-<blockquote>Learn how to integrate the powerful Gemini API into your Flutter application in less than 10 minutes.
+<blockquote>Anyone can build a screen in React Native.
+What separates a senior from a mid-level developer isn’t syntax — it’s how they reason about…
 Continue reading on Medium »</blockquote>

 <h3>5.
-Android App Trends Developers Need to Watch in 2026 - <a href="https://medium.com/@hateem.khan/android-app-trends-developers-need-to-watch-in-2026-7075165667f6?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+10 Must-Have Features for a Successful Education App in 2026 - <a href="https://adam-klein.medium.com/10-must-have-features-for-a-successful-education-app-in-2026-d6d014ac6a81?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Hateem Khan`**
+✍️ **posted by `Adam Klein`**

-<blockquote>Explore 9 emerging Android app trends, from on-device AI and Jetpack Compose to foldables, adaptive UI, privacy, security, and edge…
+<blockquote>Education apps are no longer limited to recorded lectures, PDFs, and online quizzes.
+In 2026, learners expect more personalized…
 Continue reading on Medium »</blockquote>

-<h3>6.
-Beyond REST: How .NET Apps Talk to Bluetooth, NFC, and USB Hardware - <a href="https://medium.com/@daverendon/dotnet-maui-hardware-ble-nfc-usb-fec1311bee44?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>6. iOS 27 Is Changing What an App Can Do — Here’s What Developers Should Build Next - <a href="https://halilozel1903.medium.com/ios-27-is-changing-what-an-app-can-do-heres-what-developers-should-build-next-a1c9d1f7f1e0?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Dave R - Microsoft Azure & AI MVP☁️`**
+✍️ **posted by `Halil Özel`**

-<blockquote>A working pattern for BLE, NFC, and USB in .NET MAUI and Uno, plus a test harness that verifies your code on real devices
+<blockquote>From Siri integration to on-device AI and SwiftUI improvements, a practical guide to the changes that deserve a place in your backlog.
 Continue reading on Medium »</blockquote>

 <h3>7.
-NobodyWho vs Cactus: On-Device Inference Engine Comparison - <a href="https://medium.com/@pielouNobodyWho/nobodywho-vs-cactus-on-device-inference-engine-comparison-f97c9d8c13fd?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The state of SwiftUI in 2026, and where it’s actually headed - <a href="https://medium.com/@siddhant.shukla_3691/the-state-of-swiftui-in-2026-and-where-its-actually-headed-a6acf2516044?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `PielouNW`**
+✍️ **posted by `Siddhant Shukla`**

-<blockquote>Choosing an on-device inference engine sets where the model runs and under what terms.
-NobodyWho and Cactus both run models on the user’s…
+<blockquote>SwiftUI turned into the default way to build Apple platform apps a while ago.
+That part isn’t news.
+What’s more interesting is what…
 Continue reading on Medium »</blockquote>

-<h3>8.
-FLAG_SECURE does not blank the screenshot.
-It refuses to take one. - <a href="https://medium.com/@azhar.great/flag-secure-does-not-blank-the-screenshot-it-refuses-to-take-one-839fe5135b76?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Muhammad Azhar`**

-<blockquote>Measured on my own release build: 0 bytes against 883 KB, the three dialogs I was wrong about, and the five ways past the flag that are…
-Continue reading on Medium »</blockquote>

-<h3>9.
-How ChatGPT Astra 6 Can Help You on Your Flutter Developer Journey - <a href="https://medium.com/@codernta/how-chatgpt-astra-6-can-help-you-on-your-flutter-developer-journey-52740e5670c5?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nithin TA`**

-<blockquote>Flutter development has changed a lot over the past few years.
-Continue reading on Medium »</blockquote>

-<h3>10.
-Capability-Driven Contracts: Composition and Agentic Orchestration - <a href="https://medium.com/@jeremy_jessup/capability-driven-contracts-composition-and-agentic-orchestration-8db6608af08c?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jeremy Jessup`**

-<blockquote>How a capability-driven contract becomes the execution layer for LLM tool calls and compositional UI.
-Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/android/recommended target="_blank" rel="noopener noreferrer">Android</a></h1>
 <h3>1.
-Your First Week with a CUBOT Phone: A Practical Setup Checklist - <a href="https://medium.com/@fwang2422/your-first-week-with-a-cubot-phone-a-practical-setup-checklist-2812032cfe78?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How an Android OAuth Custom Scheme Became a Full Account Takeover - <a href="https://medium.com/@mohamedatefsarhan123/how-an-android-oauth-custom-scheme-became-a-full-account-takeover-4a43cd9a51ac?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Fiona Wang`**
+✍️ **posted by `0xlight`**

-<blockquote>A simple way to check essential apps, organize your phone, and build a useful baseline for everyday use.
+<blockquote>OAuth is often treated as a solved problem: authenticate the user, issue an authorization code, exchange it for a token, and move on.
 Continue reading on Medium »</blockquote>

 <h3>2.
-Day 205 of Learning Android — Understanding the Open Handset Alliance and the Beginning of Android - <a href="https://medium.com/@payalmehra3522/day-205-of-learning-android-understanding-the-open-handset-alliance-and-the-beginning-of-android-1658bcee7198?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Android 17: The Developer Interview Cheat Sheet — AI, Adaptive UI, Handoff & Security - <a href="https://annafelix.medium.com/android-17-the-developer-interview-cheat-sheet-ai-adaptive-ui-handoff-security-4c7953f5c3c4?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Payal Mehra`**
+✍️ **posted by `Anna Felix`**

-<blockquote>Yesterday, I learned about the early history of Android — how Android Inc. was founded, how Google acquired it, and how the project…
+<blockquote>🔥 1.AppFunctions → 🤖 AI can use your app 🔥
 Continue reading on Medium »</blockquote>

 <h3>3.
-10 Mobile App Development Firms to Consider in 2026 - <a href="https://medium.com/@itsmughees1/10-mobile-app-development-firms-to-consider-in-2026-594be1a99127?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Resume, Pause, or Restart?
+A Recovery Model for Android Game Automation - <a href="https://medium.com/@sawkhinmaungthoo/resume-pause-or-restart-a-recovery-model-for-android-game-automation-21c2a1424bd6?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mughes`**
+✍️ **posted by `khinmaungthoo`**

-<blockquote>A mobile app project rarely fails because the first screen was difficult to draw.
-The harder problems appear later: choosing the right…
+<blockquote>Long-running Android game automation rarely fails because a single tap is impossible.
+It fails because the system loses context.
+A loading…
 Continue reading on Medium »</blockquote>

-<h3>4.
-Building a Shadowsocks/Xray VPN SDK for Android: A Client-Side Deep Dive - <a href="https://medium.com/@faisal2736/building-a-shadowsocks-xray-vpn-sdk-for-android-a-client-side-deep-dive-aad3a475e0e4?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Faisal`**

-<blockquote>A technical walkthrough of how mobile VPN clients establish tunnels — with diagrams, code, and a reusable open-source SDK + demo app you…
-Continue reading on Medium »</blockquote>

-<h3>5.
-Estate Planning Documents: What to Organize Before It’s Too Late - <a href="https://medium.com/@KloneME/estate-planning-documents-what-to-organize-before-its-too-late-0f875b01f442?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `KloneME.ai`**

-<blockquote>To plan, or not to plan?
-For most Americans, that is not the question.
-Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/ios/recommended target="_blank" rel="noopener noreferrer">IOS</a></h1>
-<h3>1.
-10 Mobile App Development Firms to Consider in 2026 - <a href="https://medium.com/@itsmughees1/10-mobile-app-development-firms-to-consider-in-2026-594be1a99127?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mughes`**

-<blockquote>A mobile app project rarely fails because the first screen was difficult to draw.
-The harder problems appear later: choosing the right…
-Continue reading on Medium »</blockquote>

-<h3>2. watchOS 27 Is Here, and Your Apple Watch Just Got a Real Brain - <a href="https://medium.com/@appleinsides/watchos-27-is-here-and-your-apple-watch-just-got-a-real-brain-95b0d485be11?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>1. iOS 27 Fixed the 13 Messages Bug That’s Haunted Every iPhone User - <a href="https://medium.com/@appleinsides/ios-27-fixed-the-13-messages-bug-thats-haunted-every-iphone-user-3e2b7ed0757e?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `apple insides`**

-<blockquote>Siri on your wrist finally stopped feeling like a watered-down afterthought.
-Here’s everything else that’s new, and what got quietly left…
+<blockquote>That one voice memo you accidentally sent your boss? iOS 27 is finally fixing that.
+And a whole lot more.
 Continue reading on Medium »</blockquote>

+<h3>2.
+3 iPhone Photo Apps You Need If You Love Travelling and Taking Pictures - <a href="https://medium.com/@ryeebuilds/3-iphone-photo-apps-you-need-if-you-love-travelling-and-taking-pictures-44c55210c76f?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `ryee`**

+<blockquote>Most “best photo apps” posts are the same post.
+Continue reading on Medium »</blockquote>

 <h3>3.
-Estate Planning Documents: What to Organize Before It’s Too Late - <a href="https://medium.com/@KloneME/estate-planning-documents-what-to-organize-before-its-too-late-0f875b01f442?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Adding Visual Intelligence, Siri and Spotlight to a React Native app - <a href="https://medium.com/@dariydzyndra/adding-visual-intelligence-siri-and-spotlight-to-a-react-native-app-d9c61c53b612?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `KloneME.ai`**
+✍️ **posted by `Dariy Dzyndra`**

-<blockquote>To plan, or not to plan?
-For most Americans, that is not the question.
+<blockquote>MyGarage keeps a car’s documents, receipts and history in a React Native app.
+This is how iOS 26 features reach that data, and how Swift…
 Continue reading on Medium »</blockquote>

 <h3>4.
-5 Paid iPhone Apps That Are Actually Worth the Money - <a href="https://medium.com/@muktharvortegix/5-paid-iphone-apps-that-are-actually-worth-the-money-5a9fdadb14f4?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Change These 8 iOS 27 Settings Right Now To Make Your iPhone 10x Better - <a href="https://medium.com/the-useful-tech/change-these-8-ios-27-settings-right-now-to-make-your-iphone-10x-better-5172c66e77ad?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `The Useful Tech`**

+<blockquote>Your iPhone will become much better once you update these settings
+Continue reading on The Useful Tech »</blockquote>

+<h3>5. iOS 27 Is Changing What an App Can Do — Here’s What Developers Should Build Next - <a href="https://halilozel1903.medium.com/ios-27-is-changing-what-an-app-can-do-heres-what-developers-should-build-next-a1c9d1f7f1e0?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Muhammed Mukthar`**
+✍️ **posted by `Halil Özel`**

-<blockquote>Not Every Subscription Is a Scam Sometimes You Get What You Pay For
+<blockquote>From Siri integration to on-device AI and SwiftUI improvements, a practical guide to the changes that deserve a place in your backlog.
 Continue reading on Medium »</blockquote>

-<h3>5.
-Expo SDK 58 Beta: What React Native Developers Actually Need to Know - <a href="https://medium.com/@adsalihac/expo-sdk-58-beta-what-react-native-developers-actually-need-to-know-c0a3acfea3ac?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `AHMED SALIH AC`**

-<blockquote>Expo SDK 58 beta is here, and this one feels bigger than a normal SDK upgrade.
-Continue reading on Medium »</blockquote>

 <h3>6.
-Four People and a Stretch of Earth: The Whole Design of The Galaxy We Made - <a href="https://medium.com/@c.koch/four-people-and-a-stretch-of-earth-the-whole-design-of-the-galaxy-we-made-1f2be58d2469?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The state of SwiftUI in 2026, and where it’s actually headed - <a href="https://medium.com/@siddhant.shukla_3691/the-state-of-swiftui-in-2026-and-where-its-actually-headed-a6acf2516044?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `C. Koch`**
+✍️ **posted by `Siddhant Shukla`**

-<blockquote>Every building, every rule and every step of the story in my small colony builder, with the reason behind each one.
+<blockquote>SwiftUI turned into the default way to build Apple platform apps a while ago.
+That part isn’t news.
+What’s more interesting is what…
 Continue reading on Medium »</blockquote>

 <h3>7.
-Smarter Shared Schedules: Introducing GroupCal for iOS 27 - <a href="https://medium.com/@liatmord/smarter-shared-schedules-introducing-groupcal-for-ios-27-94a53821058d?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Six Rules for an iOS Outbox That Survives Airplane Mode - <a href="https://medium.com/@simplememo.com/six-rules-for-an-ios-outbox-that-survives-airplane-mode-1f8cf857460f?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Liat Mordechay`**

-<blockquote>At a Glance: What’s New in GroupCal for iOS 27?
-Continue reading on Medium »</blockquote>

-<h3>8.
-Apple pulls Pump.fun app one day after tokenized stock pairs launch - <a href="https://medium.com/@petrugiurca78/apple-pulls-pump-fun-app-one-day-after-tokenized-stock-pairs-launch-6ccece40d328?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Petru Lucian Giurca`**
+✍️ **posted by `Simple Memo`**

-<blockquote>The message that replaced the app’s page in the App Store is one of the most banal in the entire Apple ecosystem.
-“This app is currently…
+<blockquote>The day I sent one note three times from a subway platform, I stopped trusting the send call and started trusting a small queue on disk.
 Continue reading on Medium »</blockquote>